 Most notoriously, we have President Reagan and the Iran-Contra scandal, Jeff Skilling from Enron, and Volkswagen’s still-evolving emissions scandal – among hundreds of others.
 And we’ll cover some of those in a minute.

 But it’s important to remember that this isn’t just in politics and the C-Suite.

 Real-world plausible deniability can (and does!) encompass things like thinly veiled threats, false advertisements, sexual harassment, stalking, discrimination against legally protected characteristics like race, age, gender, and sexual orientation, as well as a slew of other instances.

 Flowers v.
 Mississippi

-Petitioner Curtis Flowers claimed that state prosecutor Doug Evans had a history of racial bias that made Curtis’ previous six separate convictions – all prosecuted by Doug Evans – unfair.
-In two of trials, appeals court found that Evans had intentionally and unconstitutionally excluded 41 of 42 potential jurors based on their race (also known as Batson violations.)
+Petitioner Curtis Flowers claimed that state prosecutor Doug Evans had a history of racial bias.
+Curtis claimed this bias made his six separate convictions – all prosecuted by Doug Evans – unfair.

 Whren v.
 United States